-As announced on November 17, 2014, Sonova Holding AG initiated a share buyback program with a maximum overall value of CHF 500 million.
-The shares are repurchased via a second trading line over a period of up to three years until the end of 2017.
-As of March 31, 2015, a total of 546,900 shares have been bought back for a total of CHF 73,579,076.
-The current status of the program can be found on www.sonova. com/en/investors/current-share-buyback-program.
+As announced on November 17, 2014, Sonova Holding AG has initiated a share buyback program with a maximum overall value of CHF 500 million.
+The shares are repurchased via a second trading line over a period of up to three years terminating at the end of 2017.
+As of March 31, 2016, a total of 1,750,400 shares have been bought back for a total of CHF 229,218,414.
+With the announcement of the acquisition of AudioNova on May 4, 2016, Sonova has suspended the share buyback program until further notice.
+The current status of the program can be found on www.sonova.com/en/investors/current-share-buyback-program.